Willi A. Kalender

-Willi A. Kalender (born 1 August 1949) is a German medical physicist and professor and former chairman of the Institute of Medical Physics of the University of Erlangen-Nuremberg.
+Willi A. Kalender (1 August 1949 – 20 October 2024) was a German medical physicist and professor and former chairman of the Institute of Medical Physics of the University of Erlangen-Nuremberg.
 Kalender has produced several new technologies in the field of diagnostic radiology imaging.

-Kalender is a Fellow of the American Association of Physicists in Medicine (AAPM) and Honorary Fellow of the British Institute of Radiology (BIR) and of the Institute of Physics and Engineering in Medicine (IPEM).
+Kalender was a Fellow of the American Association of Physicists in Medicine (AAPM) and Honorary Fellow of the British Institute of Radiology (BIR) and of the Institute of Physics and Engineering in Medicine (IPEM).
 Kalender was also elected a member of the National Academy of Engineering (2016) for the development of spiral computed tomography methods that enable modern high-speed 3D medical imaging with X-rays.

 Education

 Kalender started his studies in physics and mathematics at the University of Bonn, Germany.
 He completed his master's and Ph.D. degree in medical physics at the University of Wisconsin in 1974 and 1979, respectively.
 In 1988 he completed all postdoctoral lecturing qualifications (Habilitation) at the University of Tübingen, Germany.
 In order to get a better grasp of the subject, he took and successfully completed all courses in the pre-clinical medicine curriculum.